Radical Candor is the wrong approach for proper feedback and growth

 - Stop them when they do something brilliant.
 Ask them to interrogate themselves as to how they did that.
 Help them do more of that.
 Five-minute video from Marcus Buckingham talking more about this.

 - Encourage a growth mindset.
+In other words, the power of the word “yet”.
 Show and encourage how the brain has plasticity and with effort and practice can learn many new things.
 Here is a link to great research, case studies and more on growth mindset.

 This was one of my longer posts and has lots of stuff in it.
 I recommend you pick one thing that works for you and try that instead of trying to do everything in here.
 Come back to other stuff later.